 The gap between knowing and doing isn't information.
 If information fixed people, every therapist would be perfectly mentally healthy.
 They're not.

-I've noticed people avoid their actual feelings through two seemingly opposite strategies: reaching for more or recoiling from everything.
+Sometimes people avoid their actual feelings through two seemingly opposite strategies: reaching for more or recoiling from everything.
 One looks like growth, the other like stagnation.
-But they're the same movement underneath - evacuation.
+But they can be the same movement underneath - evacuation.
 Getting rid of feelings rather than having them.

 Some people learned early that feeling good is safer than feeling real.
 They're in therapy, yes, but also doing breathwork, microdosing, cold plunging, manifesting.
 They've turned healing into a full-time job.
 They can't just be sad - they have to transform it into growth.
 Can't just rest - it has to be "radical self-care."
 Can't just eat lunch - it needs to optimise their gut microbiome.